wikimedia/mediawiki-extensions-Wikibase/repo/rest-api/README.md

 - `src/`
   - `DataAccess/`: implementations of services that bind to persistent storage
   - `Domain/`: domain models and services
-  - `Presentation/`: presenter and converter classes to manipulate the output as part of the transport layer
   - `RouteHandlers/` classes that create and pass request DTO into use cases and return HTTP responses
   - `UseCases/`: one directory per use case
 - `tests/`